Amira-sherif/VaccumCleaner/README.md

 Plus: increases speed by 50 degrees
 Minus: Decreases speed by 50 degrees
 Dust: Resets speed to remove dust and restores operation when pressed again.

+The following image clarifies the Vacuum Cleaner’s (VC) states upon increasing and decreasing speed knowing that the maximum speed --> 10 degrees ... minimum speed --> 140 degrees.